Obstetrics & Gynaecology

 Chromosomal Abnormalities (Most Common)

-• Random errors in meiosis (maternal or paternal).
+• Random errors in meiosis (maternal or paternal), increasing with maternal age.

 Abnormal Placentation